Guts (album): Singles

 The lead single of Guts, "Vampire", was released on June 30, 2023, via streaming platforms, 7-inch, and CD single formats; the latter two additionally feature a demo version of the song.
 An accompanying music video for the song, directed by Petra Collins in L.A., was uploaded to Rodrigo's YouTube channel simultaneously with the single's release.
 The song debuted atop the US Billboard Hot 100, marking her third number-one.
 It also topped the charts in Australia, Canada, Ireland, New Zealand, and the United Kingdom; where it also became her third leader.

 "Bad Idea Right?" was announced as the second single though Rodrigo's social media accounts on August 8, 2023, and was released four days later.
 She stated that the song "shows another side of Guts that's a little more fun & playful".
 Collins directed the music video for this song as well.
 It reached the top 10 in Australia, the US, and UK.
 The song also landed atop the Billboard Hot Rock & Alternative Songs chart.

 "Get Him Back!" impacted Italian radio as the third single on September 15, 2023.
 Its music video, directed by Jack Begert, was filmed on the iPhone 15 Pro Max and released on September 12, 2023.
 The song peaked within the top 10 on the Billboard Global 200, and in Australia, Ireland, New Zealand, and the UK.

 "Obsessed" was released on March 22, 2024, as the lead single of the Spilled edition, and as the fourth single of the album, overall.
 Rodrigo debuted the song live, weeks before its release, as part of her setlist on tour.
+The music video for the song was nominated for Best Cinematography at the 2024 MTV Video Music Awards and Best International Pop Video at the 2024 UK Music Video Awards.